argonautproject/questionnaire/source/pages/guidance.md

     `GET [base]/Questionnaire/[id]`

-- based on its uri (note the QuestionnaireResponse uses the uri to reference the assessment upon which it is based):
+- based on its url (note the QuestionnaireResponse uses the url to reference the assessment upon which it is based):

     `GET [base]/Questionnaire?url=[uri]`